A Blind Bargain: Preservation and technical specifications

 Today, the film is considered lost.
 The original negative was destroyed in 1931 by MGM several years after the takeover of Goldwyn Studios, and the last surviving print is believed to have perished in the same 1965 fire in Vault #7 that also destroyed the last known prints of London After Midnight and a number of other Lon Chaney films.

 The footage count in the film was 4152 ft.
 The film was tinted and toned various colors, including blue tone/flesh tint, blue tint, night amber, straw amber, light lavender, green tint, and one sequence at a party was stencil colored using the Handschiegl Color Process, in multi-coloring bubbles that were made during a party.

 Influence

 Three years after A Blind Bargain was released, Chaney's co-star, Ray McKee, appeared with Clara Bow in a film titled Free to Love.
 McKee's character is a criminal who is a hunchback.
 This character is the direct result of McKee's working with Chaney in A Blind Bargain and shows the Chaney influence on McKee.
 The character is a strange amalgam of Chaney's character in A Blind Bargain and of his real-life hunchback co-star, John George, who was a Chaney regular in several films.

-A reimagining of the film starring Crispin Glover premiered in 2025.
+A reimagining of the film starring Crispin Glover premiered at FrightFest London in 2025.